mnassrib/installing-hadoop-cluster/README.md

 ``root@debian:~# systemctl disable firewalld``

-- Change hostname and setup FQDN (considering a hostname as "master-namenode")
+- Change hostname and setup FQDN (considering a hostname and FQDN as "master-namenode" and "cluster.hdp", respectively)

 > Display the hostname which was set during setup in the gridscale panel